 Products and services included in the "All Others" revenue category primarily consist of professional services, training and Mail Express product sales.
-This revenue increased by approximately \$50,000 or 98% for the quarter.
-This increase was largely due to the introduction of our Solution Quickstart service.
+This revenue increased by approximately \$32,000, or 34%, for the quarter.
+This increase was largely due to the introduction of our Solution Quickstart services.
 Our pre-packaged Quick Start services accelerate implementation of our file transfer solutions for our customers by allowing them to leverage our staff of GlobalSCAPE Certified Professionals in the installation, configuration, and management of our products.
 The Quickstart service also includes knowledge transfer that allows customers to more effectively operate the solutions on an ongoing basis.

 Because of the more complex and business-critical nature of the EFT Server, EFT Server Enterprise, WAFS, and CDP products, purchasers require maintenance and support.
 Maintenance and support pricing is reflective of the license cost of the products and the additional support needed to maintain and support the products and customers.
-Our maintenance and support revenues for the quarter increased by 22.5% compared to the same period in 2009 due to an increase the amount earned as compared to the amount deferred in the current quarter.
+Our maintenance and support revenues for the quarter increased by 27.3% compared to the same period in 2009 due to an increase the amount earned as compared to the amount deferred in the current quarter.

 Cost of Revenues.
-Cost of revenues consists primarily of royalties paid to companies for their technology that we license, a portion of our bandwidth costs, and travel expenses associated with customer training.
-The increase in cost of revenues was largely due to an increase of approximately \$32,000 in royalties and an increase of approximately \$26,000 in training expenses.
+Cost of revenues consists primarily of royalties paid to companies for their technology that we license, a portion of our bandwidth costs, hosted management expenses and travel expenses associated with customer training.
+The increase in cost of revenues was largely due to an increase of approximately \$16,000 in royalties and the addition of approximately \$26,000 in hosted server expenses.
 The increase in royalties was due to increased sales of a licensed technology.
-The increase in training expenses was due to travel expenses related to onsite customer training.
+The hosted server expenses are associated with our new MIX solution that launched in July, 2010.

 Selling, General and Administrative.
-Selling, general, and administrative expenses as a percentage of revenue were 72% in the second quarter of 2010 as compared to 60% in the same period last year.
-The net increase in these expenses of approximately \$367,000 or 12.9% was caused by several items: salaries and wages and related payroll taxes, bonus expense, seminars and training expense, health insurance expense, legal fees, travel expense and bad debt expense.
-These increases were offset by decreases in employee commissions and advertising.
+Selling, general, and administrative expenses as a percentage of revenue were 70% in the third quarter of 2010 as compared to 56% in the same period in 2009.
+The net increase in these expenses of approximately \$930,000 or 38.8% was caused by several items: salaries and wages and related payroll taxes, commission expense, bonus expense, stock compensation expense, health insurance expense, legal fees, consulting fees, and bad debt expense.
+These increases were offset by a decrease in advertising expense.

-The approximate \$311,000 increase in salaries and wages and related payroll taxes was due to an overall increase in staffing of eight additional people when compared to the second quarter of 2009.
-Bonus expense increased by \$54,000 when compared to the second quarter of 2009 due to an increase in the number of employees that are eligible for bonuses in 2010, as well as a higher accrual rate in 2010 in anticipation of paying out increased bonuses compared to 2009.
-Seminars and training expense increased by approximately \$23,000 due to an increase of the Company's investment in the employees' knowledge base.
-Health insurance increased by approximately \$32,000 due to an increase in staffing.
-Legal fees increased by approximately \$88,000 due to increased trademark and other intellectual property work and the ongoing Uniloc litigation.
-Travel expense increased approximately \$24,000 due to an increase in international travel and attendance at trade shows.
-Bad debt increased approximately \$54,000 as compared to the same period in the prior year due to an increase in accounts receivable as well as a change in the percentages used to estimate bad debt.
+The approximate \$341,000 increase in salaries and wages and related payroll taxes was due to an overall increase in staffing of ten additional people mainly in the sales and support departments when compared to the third quarter of 2009.
+Commission expense increased by \$102,000 due to higher revenues in the third quarter of 2010.
+Bonus expense increased by \$194,000 when compared to the third quarter of 2009 due to a higher accrual rate in 2010 in anticipation of paying out increased bonuses compared to 2009 due to increased revenues.
+Stock compensation expense increased by approximately \$54,000 due to two large grants given to two employees hired during the quarter.
+Health insurance increased by approximately \$38,000 due to an increase in staffing.
+Legal fees increased by approximately \$87,000 due to the Uniloc litigation which has been resolved.
+Consulting fees increased by approximately \$35,000 due to the hiring of two additional consultants.
+One consultant was hired to develop international business, and the other consultant was hired to develop the MIX product line.
+The net \$57,000 increase in bad debt consists of a \$94,000 decrease due to a change in the bad debt estimate plus a\$151,000 increase due to an increase in accounts receivable.